lilyhanhub/surfs_up/README.md

 However, to provide more insights about Oahu weather for the business planning, we could run a query on precipitation data, since precipitation is another important factor that can influence the conditions for surfing.
 Having a statistical summary of the precipitation in the months of June and December will help provide a better understanding of Oahu weather.

 Another query we could run for a further analysis is to compare the active stations with the min, max, and mean pricipitation statistical factors.
-It could help determine the best location for the surf shop.
+It would help determine the best location for the surf shop.